EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Results and Error Analysis

+Understandably, the fine-tuned {RoBERTa} model did outperform every other experimented models.
+Bagging the models also lead to lower variance and robust predictions.
+Table~\ref{table:test-results} shows the final results on the Test set, wherein our model improves the organizer's baseline by 20\%.
+The effect of augmentation in the final ensemble is drastic as the $F_1$ score increases by about 1.87\%.
+Moreover, the idea of summing the probabilities of single models while ensembling worked better in comparison to choosing the most common label after finding different cutoff points that maximize the $F_1$ score of individual models.

 The confusion matrix of our best model is as shown in Figure~\ref{fig03:confusion-matrix}.
-We look through the examples where our model made misclassification, and summarize the patterns of these error examples. \begin{itemize} \item Inaccurate interpretation of contexts.
-In the sentence, ``\textit{Writing 101: don’t put 2 numbers side by side.
+We look through the examples where our model made misclassification, and summarize the patterns of these error examples along with their attention visualization \citep{DBLP:conf/acl/Vig19}. \begin{itemize} \item \textbf{Inaccurate interpretation of context:} In the sentence, \textit{``Writing 101: don’t put 2 numbers side by side.
 The punctuation is easy to miss.
-I first read this as being 51,385 people have died in Ontario from Covid.}", much of the attention weights are focused on the latter part.
-Our model may not capture this shift correctly given the long-distance dependency, which results in a false positive prediction. \item Misinformation due to ambiguity and subjectivity.
-In the sentence, ``\textit{I just remember this news recently China keeping two sets of coronavirus pandemic numbers?
-“Leaked” infection numbers over 154,000; deaths approach 25,000}'', it could be well evident that some events may not really happen as the source of the news lacked credibility.
-This could have prompted inter-annotator disagreement. \end{itemize}
+I first read this as being 51,385 people have died in Ontario from Covid."}, much of the attention weights are focused on the latter part.
+Our model may not capture this shift correctly given the long-distance dependency, which results in a False Positive prediction.
+See Figure \ref{fig04:attention_visualization_1} in Appendix \ref{sec:appendix} for attention visualization. \item \textbf{Misinformation due to ambiguity and subjectivity:} In the sentence, \textit{``I just remember this news recently China keeping two sets of coronavirus pandemic numbers?
+“Leaked” infection numbers over 154,000; deaths approach 25,000''}, it could be well evident that some events may not really happen as the source of the news lacked credibility.
+This could have prompted inter-annotator disagreement.
+See Figure \ref{fig05:attention_visualization_2} in Appendix \ref{sec:appendix} for attention visualization. \end{itemize}